EDITORIALS

 Ignoring who actually does the testing

-If your testing approach in agile means the whole team contributes, but your tool requires specialised training, you've created a problem.
+If your testing approach in agile means the whole team contributes, but your tool requires specialized training, you've created a problem.
 The barrier to entry matters – can a developer quickly run through a checklist before merging their pull request?
 Can a product manager verify the happy path without needing to understand test case management systems?

-What most agile teams actually use
+What tools do agile teams actually use?

 Small teams often start with the absolute basics: